Stability Analysis of Sharpness-Aware Minimization: Introduction

 \section{Introduction}

-} \IEEEPARstart{W}{ith} a large number of parameters, deep learning models have shown remarkable improvements across a variety of domains.
-However, these over-parameterized deep learning models may suffer from poor generalization, even though they enjoy near zero training loss.
-To alleviate this overfitting problem, prior studies have suggested diverse techniques such as augmentation and regularization.
+With a large number of parameters, deep learning models have shown remarkable improvements across a variety of domains.
+However, these over-parameterized deep learning models may suffer from poor generalization, despite achieving near-zero training loss.
+Recently, researchers have explored the relationship between the geometric characteristics of loss surface and the generalization performance \cite{hochreiter1994simplifying, keskar2017large, li2018visualizing}.
+Theoretical and empirical studies have demonstrated that the generalization performance is potentially related to the sharpness of loss landscape and that an optimum with a flatter loss landscape can lead to better generalization.

-Recently, researchers have become interested in exploring the relationship between the geometric characteristics of the loss surface and the generalization performance \cite{hochreiter1994simplifying, keskar2017large, li2018visualizing}.
-Theoretical and empirical studies have demonstrated that the generalization performance is potentially related to the sharpness of the loss landscape and that an optimum with a flatter loss landscape can lead to better generalization.
-Based on these prior studies, Foret \etal\cite{foret2020sharpness} recently proposed a new training framework called \textit{sharpness-aware minimization} (SAM) that substantially improves the generalization performance on various tasks \cite{foret2020sharpness, zhuang2021surrogate, chen2022when}.
-The key idea of SAM is to minimize the maximum loss near its neighborhood in the weight space instead of minimizing the loss of the current weight.
-Thus, SAM can reach an optimum with a flatter loss landscape, resulting in improved generalization performance.
-Owing to its simplicity and ease of implementation, SAM has been adopted by many practitioners for training neural networks and improving the generalization performance.
+Based on these prior studies, \citet{foret2020sharpness} proposed a new training framework called \textit{sharpness-aware minimization} (SAM) that substantially improves generalization performance in various tasks \cite{foret2020sharpness, zhuang2021surrogate, chen2022when}.
+The key idea of SAM is to minimize the maximum loss near its neighborhood in the weight space instead of minimizing the loss of current weight.
+SAM demonstrates its ability to find an optimum with a flatter loss landscape, resulting in improved generalization performance.
+Due to its simplicity and ease of implementation, SAM has been widely adopted across various applications, consistently improving generalization performance \cite{foret2020sharpness, chen2021vision}.

-However, we identify an instability in the convergence process of SAM dynamics near a saddle point, which may cause the suboptimal minimum problem.
+In this paper, we investigate the convergence instability of SAM dynamics near a saddle point.
 As shown in \Figref{fig:intro}, the Beale function, a widely used optimization problem, is optimized using both vanilla gradient descent (GD) and SAM.
-GD reaches the global minimum (yellow star) but SAM is trapped in the saddle point.
-As deep learning models are highly non-linear and thus have multiple local minima and saddle points \cite{du2017gradient, kleinberg2018alternative}, this convergence instability near a saddle point should be investigated.
+GD reaches the global minimum (yellow star), but SAM becomes trapped at the saddle point.
+As deep learning objectives are highly non-linear and have many local minima and saddle points \cite{du2017gradient, kleinberg2018alternative}, we provide an intuitive explanation of the convergence instability of SAM near saddle points.